laranoroes/angularjs-test/README.md

 ### Felling like it's too easy?
 (Not requirements)
 * Do not allow more than 3 submissions per user per day
-* Create a stock amount property for the cameras and API usage for this
 * Create a shop cart that reserves an item from stock to that user
 * Update the stock dynamically (You can install other libs for this one)